Monarchy of New Zealand: History

-Recent developments

 One of the first post-Second World War examples of New Zealand's status as an independent monarchy was the alteration of the monarch's title in 1953.
 For the first time, the official New Zealand title mentioned New Zealand separately from the United Kingdom and the other realms, to highlight the sovereign's role specifically as king/queen of New Zealand under the concept of the 'divisible crown'.
 Elizabeth II's title at that time was Queen of the United Kingdom, New Zealand and Her Other Realms and Territories.
 Accordingly, the name of the country in official usage was also changed to the Realm of New Zealand.
 The Royal Titles Act 1974 further revised the monarch's New Zealand title to remove the reference to the United Kingdom.

 More recently, the Constitution Act 1986 has become the principal formal statement of New Zealand's constitution.
 This law formally establishes that the sovereign (in Right of New Zealand) is the head of state of New Zealand and that the governor-general is his representative; each can, in general, exercise all the powers of the other.